Jesse Pinkman: Pre-Breaking Bad

 Jesse Bruce Pinkman was born into a middle-class family in Albuquerque, New Mexico.
 At the time the series starts, he has long been estranged from his parents due to his drug addiction and lifestyle as a drug dealer.
-After being forced to leave his parents' residence, Jesse moved in with his Aunt Ginny, for whom he cared until her death from cancer.
+After being forced to leave his parents' residence, Jesse moved in with his Aunt Ginny, for whom he cared until her death from cancer; as a result, he became very knowledgeable about the disease.
 Afterward, he was allowed to stay in her home, the ownership of which fell to Jesse's parents.

 Jesse was a poor student in high school and preferred hanging out with his friends and smoking marijuana to studying.
 Walter White, whom Jesse almost always calls "Mr. White", was his chemistry teacher and gave Jesse a failing grade in his class.
 Walt himself later says that he never thought Jesse would amount to much, although Jesse's mother Diane (Tess Harper) recalls that Walt "must have seen some potential in Jesse; he really tried to motivate him.
 He was one of the few teachers who cared."
 Despite his poor academic standing, Jesse was able to graduate, with Walt present on stage when he received his diploma.

-In his first chronological appearance, taking place in 2004 during the Better Call Saul episode "Waterworks", Jesse is outside of Saul Goodman's office when Kim Wexler (Rhea Seehorn) emerges after having signed her divorce papers with Saul.
-Taking a cigarette from Kim, Jesse recognizes her as the public defender who had gotten his friend Christian "Combo" Ortega out of trouble as a juvenile for stealing the Baby Jesus from a Nativity display.
-Jesse asks if Saul is any good, having visited his office with Emilio Koyama (John Koyama) who is facing serious jail time, and decided upon Saul as his lawyer based on a TV advertisement.
-Kim tells Jesse that "when I knew him, he was," before she leaves.
+In his first chronological appearance, which took place in 2004 during the Better Call Saul episode "Waterworks", Jesse is outside of Saul Goodman's office when Kim Wexler (Rhea Seehorn) emerges after having signed their divorce papers.
+As Jesse takes a cigarette from Kim, he recognizes her as the public defender who got his friend Christian "Combo" Ortega out of trouble after he stole the Baby Jesus from a Nativity display.
+Jesse is there with Emilio Koyama, who decided to hire Saul based on a TV advertisement.
+Jesse asks Kim if Saul is a good lawyer, to which she replies, "when I knew him, he was."